 The latter is more likely to produce moiré and false color in very specific situations, but for studio, fashion and architecture shooters it is most definitely a valid option, especially considering its modest price ($3.300) in comparison with its medium-format peers.

-The bottom end of the MF category starts at roughly $10.000 (Pentax 645D).
-With the discontinuation of Mamiya’s ZD, the only other integrated MF camera – the Leica S-System – comes currently in at $23.000.
+The bottom end of the MF category starts at roughly $10.000 with the Pentax 645D.
+With the discontinuation of Mamiya’s ZD, the only remaining integrated MF camera – the Leica S-System – comes currently in at $23.000.
 Without lenses, of course.

 Digital MF backs cost much more.
 For example, the Phase One IQ 180 (80 Mp.) would set you back in the order of $50.000, without...
 BODY!